nishantaMishra/computational-physics-in-python/SecantMethod/README.md

 One might wonder where the name “secant” comes from.
 This word secant (from the Latin secare, “to cut”.) refers to a straight line that cuts a curve in two or more points.
-You can understand why the method is so named if you think about the geometric interpretation of our prescription in Eq. $1$ above From elementary geometry, you may recall that the line that goes through the two points
+You can understand why the method is so named if you think about the geometric interpretation of our prescription in Eq. $\eqref{eq: test}$ above From elementary geometry, you may recall that the line that goes through the two points
 $(x_0 , y_0 )$ and $(x_1 , y_1)$ is:
 ```math